ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • Payment of income taxes depends on whether you are a tax resident or tax non-resident.
 If you are a Czech tax resident, you have unlimited tax obligation, i.e. you are taxed on your worldwide income.
 If you are a Czech tax non-resident, you are taxed only on your Czech-source income.

 • It is not always easy to determine tax residency.
 The rules are to be found in the Act on Income Taxes [zákon o daních z příjmů].
-If you are a tax resident of more countries, take a look in the treaty on avoidance of double taxation between the respective country and the Czech Republic, the list is available here, only in Czech (https://www.mfcr.cz/en/ → Themes → Taxes → Double taxation).
+If you are a tax resident of more countries, take a look in the treaty on avoidance of double taxation between the respective country and the Czech Republic, see the list ( https://www.mfcr.cz/en/ → EU and International Affairs → Double Tax Agreements).

 • Tax residency is usually determined according to this criteria (successively): 1. permanent home, 2. centre of vital interests, 3. habitual residence (in the Czech Republic at least 183 days in a year), 4. state citizenship.
 If you live and work in the Czech Republic for the whole year, you will most probably be Czech tax resident.
 But it depends on several circumstances, so in case of doubt is better to find professional assistance.